Oneprofile vs RudderStack: Warehouse Optional

 RudderStack

-No warehouse or data team required
+Warehouse optional, no data team required

 Open source with self-hosted option